rj-may/BER_Bounds_Eval/Docs/Bhatt_knn_func.md

-# Aribtrarily Tight Bounds using K-nn Density  Software Manual
+# Bhattacharyya Bounds using K-nn Density  Software Manual

 This bound function uses the Bhattacharyya bounds and $k$-NN density estimates to get the Bhattacharyya bounds.